Blauyourmind/cnbc_webspider/README.md

 # CNBC News Headline Web Scraper and COVID-19 Analysis

 # Description
 This repository contains code for a web scraper/spider to scrape news headlines from the front page of CNBC.
-Also, this repository contains some analysis for headlines containing the word "coronavirus".
+Also, this repository contains some analysis for headlines containing the word "coronavirus" including coronavirus correlation with the VIX index.

 # Dependencies
 1. Python 3.7+